-“It’s a good idea to make a conscious effort for every little action you can take to stay more active, whether it’s during winter or any other season,” says Joy.
+“Make a conscious effort to take every little action that makes you more active,” says Joy.
 “These little things always add up!”

 8. Don’t stress over your New Year’s resolutions

 “We can’t always stay disciplined with our workouts and that’s perfectly fine,” she says.
-“You have to remember that healthy habits take time to develop.
+“Remember that healthy habits take time to develop.
 But as long as you keep making the effort, it’ll eventually pay off.”